julzaza/wildwitchherbs/_posts/2025-12-09-why-witches-plant-rosemary-front-door.md

 So that **any ill intention, envy, or malocchio** was broken before entering the house.

-Sometimes sprigs were tucked into door wreaths during major festivals—especially the **[Twelve Nights](/twelve-nights-witchcraft/)** and midsummer.
+Sometimes sprigs were tucked into door wreaths during major festivals, especially the **[Twelve Nights](/twelve-nights-witchcraft/)** and midsummer.

 ---